fofr/sam-and-paul.com/source/_posts/hong-kong-china.md

 The flight arrived in Guangzhou on time, we said our farewells to Emmie and Jan and took the air-conditioned car into town.
 The humid heat of the tropical south hit us as we exited the airport, nowhere else in China had it been this hot and humid.
 Of course there was a traffic jam, and the drive took an hour, but we arrived at the station early enough for Roger and I to pursue an earlier train ticket, though our efforts were in vain (couldn’t find the ticket desk, then we queued in the wrong queue, and then it was too late).
 So we whiled away the time on the top floor of the station at E-taste; on the scale of “restaurants in train stations” it’s one of the best.

-{% figure china-hong-kong-006.jpg landscape %}Trying to change our train tickets, without much success{% endfigure %}
+{% figure china-hong-kong-006.jpg landscape %}
+Trying to change our train tickets, without much success
+{% endfigure %}

 The train to Hong Kong takes about 2 hours.
 Crossing the border my phone buzzed with excitement; free roaming data with 3, and no more ‘great firewall’, the phone drained all its juice doing everything it had struggled to do for the last three weeks.
 It also meant we could track our location as we travelled through the New Territories and into Kowloon, outside the buildings grew taller and denser.
 Through passport control, out of the station and over the road and we’d reached our hotel.